zmcartor/homestead-guide/source/account-management.rst

 Accounts play a central role in Expanse.
 There are two types of accounts: *externally owned accounts* (EOAs) and *contract accounts*.
 Here we focus on externally owned accounts, which will be referred to simply as *accounts*.
 Contract accounts will be referred to as *contracts* and are :ref:`discussed in detail in Contracts <Contracts>`.
 This generic notion of account subsuming both externally owned accounts and contracts is justified in that these entities are so called *state objects*.
 These entities have a state: accounts have balance and contracts have both balance and contract storage.
 The state of all accounts is the state of the Expanse network which is updated with every block and which the network really needs to reach a consensus about.
 Account are essential for users to interact with the Expanse blockchain via transactions.

-If we restrict Expanse to only externally owned accounts and allow only transactions between them, we arrive at an "altcoin" system that is less powerful than bitcoin itself and can only be used to transfer ether.
+If we restrict Expanse to only externally owned accounts and allow only transactions between them, we arrive at an "altcoin" system that is less powerful than bitcoin itself and can only be used to transfer expanse.

 Accounts represent identities of external agents (e.g., human personas, mining nodes or automated agents).
 Accounts use public key cryptography to sign transaction so that the EVM can securely validate the identity of a transaction sender.